 "It may seem obvious but it isn't," Morris says.
 "Especially when you have children or when your financial position may get much worse."
 She adds, "If the abuser is not willing to do their work, divorce should be the only answer."

-When one spouse physically or emotionally abandons a marriage, it obviously puts the relationship in limbo.
+When one spouse physically, sexually, or emotionally abandons a marriage, it obviously puts the relationship in limbo.
 The abandoned spouse sometimes chooses to stay married for reasons such as financial stability or social pressures.
 But divorce might be the fairest outcome for all.

 "You really need to think about how abandonment impacts you and your children in the long run," advises Morris.
 "It's empowering to move forward, not in relation to your spouse, but in relation to what's next and best for you and your kids."